IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 In this step, we will configure the trigger template to connect with our QotD repos.

 To run our demo, we need to change only one line and that is line 44 where our image repository is defined.
-This is where we link to the image registry we setup in the prerequisites.
+This is where we link to the image registry we setup in the pre-requisites.
 For the value, we provide the host server of our registry, the folder path the image will be stored in, and we use a variable to dynamically name the image as the component name parameter from our pipeline.

 Update line 44: <br/>
 • name: image <br/>